 So, what are we actually talking about here?
 To get the Trademark Bullying Meaning right, you have to look at the power dynamic.
 It isn’t just about a legal disagreement.
 It’s about a massive corporation using its bank account to harass a small business.
 They claim their trademark rights are being stepped on, even when they aren’t.

-Most of the time, the “bully” sends out scary cease-and-desist letters.
+In many cases, the company sends legal notices requiring others to stop certain activities, these are called cease-and-desist letters.
 They don’t actually want to go to court because they know their case is weak.
-Instead, they want to bleed the smaller company dry.
+Instead, they aim to create financial pressure on the smaller company.
 If you can’t afford the legal fees, you give up your brand name.
-That’s the Trademark Bullying Meaning in the real world: litigation as a weapon.
+That’s the meaning of Trademark Bullying in the real world: litigation as a weapon.

 Read Also: BYD Leopard 8 Hybrid SUV Patent Filed in India: Design and Features Explained